JuliaText/Embeddings.jl/README.md

 ## Contributing

  - Provide Hashstrings: I have only filled in the checksums for the FastText Embeddings that I have downloaded, which is only a small fraction.
 If you using embeddings files for a language that doesn't have its hashstring set, then DataDeps.jl will tell you the hashstring that need to be added to the file.
 It is a quick and easy PR.
- - Provide Implementations of other loadered: If you have implementations of code to load another format (e.g. Binary FastTest) it would be great if you could contribute them.
+ - Provide Implementations of other loaders: If you have implementations of code to load another format (e.g. Binary FastTest) it would be great if you could contribute them.
 I know I have a few others kicking around somewhere.

+## Support

+Feel free to ask for help on the [Julia Discourse forum](https://discourse.julialang.org/), or in the `#natural-language` channel on julia-slack.
+(Which you can [join here](https://slackinvite.julialang.org/)).
+You can also raise issues in this repository to request improvements to the documentation.